Chapter Outline

 Step 5: Distribute

-You can publish your tool to PyPI so others can install it via pip install mycli
+You can publish your tool to PyPI so others can install it via pip install mycli.

-$ pip install --upgrade twine
+bash$ pip install --upgrade twine$ twine upload dist/*

 Step 6: Extras (Best Practices)